-21. The County Council's policy on redundancy, severance and pension is reviewed regularly (in accordance with The Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations.
+- 19. The County Council's policy on redundancy, severance and pension is reviewed regularly (in accordance with The Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations.
 The Redundancy Policy is published on the Council's website.
 Any changes to this scheme are consulted upon with the relevant trade unions recognised by the Council for collective bargaining purposes.
-Any significant changes to the scheme must be approved by the Joint Consultative Committee (JCC).
+Any significant changes to the scheme must be considered by the Joint Consultative Committee (JCC).
 This scheme is not contractual, and the County Council may vary the discretionary terms of the scheme.
-Payments must always be in the financial and managerial interests of the County Council and all cases must be approved by the relevant Executive Director and the Head of Paid Service or their nominated representative.

-22. Severance or redundancy payments made to any Chief Officers and Senior Officers will be published in the Council's Statement of Accounts as required.

-23. The Staff and Appointments Committee has delegated authority from the Full Council to approve severance and redundancy payments for Chief Officers.For clarity, this requirement applies to all those posts that fall into the scope of s43 of the Localism Act and all Heads of Service.
-All exit packages over 100k must be approved by Full Council.
+Payments must always be in the financial and managerial interests of the County Council and all cases must be approved in accordance with the scheme of delegation. - 20.
+Severance or redundancy payments made to any Chief Officers and Senior Officers will be published in the Council's Statement of Accounts as required. - 21.
+The Staff and Appointments Committee has delegated authority from the Full Council to approve severance and redundancy payments for Chief and Deputy Chief Officers.For clarity, this requirement applies to all those posts that fall into the scope of s43 of the Localism Act and all Heads of Service.
+All exit packages over £100k will be approved by Full Council.